Threat

 Some of the more common types of threats forbidden by law are those made with an intent to obtain a monetary advantage or to compel a person to act against their will.
-In most US states, it is an offense to threaten to (1) use a deadly weapon on another person; (2) injure another's person or property; or (3) injure another's reputation.
+In most U.S. states, it is an offense to threaten to (1) use a deadly weapon on another person; (2) injure another's person or property; or (3) injure another's reputation.

 Law

 Brazil

 In Brazil, the crime of threatening someone, defined as a threat to cause unjust and grave harm, is punishable by a fine or three months to one year in prison, as described in the Brazilian Penal Code, article 147.
-Brazilian [jurisprudence] does not treat as a crime a threat that was proffered in a heated discussion.
+Brazilian does not treat as a crime a threat that was proffered in a heated discussion.

 Germany

 The German Strafgesetzbuch § 241 punishes the crime of threat with a prison term for up to three years or a fine.
-Even if someone, against his better judgment, feigns to another person that the realization of a serious criminal offense directed against him or a person close to him is imminent, shall be similarly punished.

 United States

 In the United States, federal law criminalizes certain true threats transmitted via the U.S. mail or in interstate commerce.
 It also criminalizes threatening the government officials of the United States.
 Some U.S. states criminalize cyberbullying.
 Threats of bodily harm are considered assault.